In 2015, Facebook became a video heavyweight.

 QUALITY OR QUANTITY?

 A Facebook video may receive more views than its YouTube counterpart, but this could be because it automatically counts 3 seconds of play as a ‘view’, even though it knows full well that videos are set to autoplay.
 As this could be seen as slightly cheating, it’s worth checking the average view duration in your video stats on both platforms – you’ll probably find that people have watched for longer on YouTube.
 Social engagement is higher on Facebook than YouTube, so it is a great way to get noticed and shared (especially if you’ve nailed the potent, irresistible intro), however, YouTubers are probably paying more attention.
 In the words of Zuckerberg himself, the platform helps people “discover content that they hadn’t really asked for”.

 If you’re sharing within the world of Facebook, uploading your video seems to be the best way to get your audience watching.
 Native videos last year averaged an organic reach of 13.2 percent of total page likes, whilst YouTube links received 7.9 percent and Instagram 6.8 percent.
 A native Facebook video will receive 7 times more comments and gets shared twice as much – so for the Facebook part of your online strategy, native is the way to go.

 Elsewhere, there are many reasons why YouTube should most definitely not be ignored.
-Thanks to its relationship with Google (Google owns it), YouTube can help your website rank in Google searches, and can provide SEO help in ways that Facebook just can’t.
+Thanks to its relationship with Google (Google owns it), YouTube can help your website rank in Google searches, and can provide SEO help.
 Embedding video content into your website also keeps visitors on the page for two minutes longer – and Google wants to know if people are enjoying their time with you, so it takes into account audience retention when deciding who gets top search result.